 TELL THE STORIES HELD IN YOUR COLLECTION

-The success of a digital collection relies on the target audience being able to easily discover the stories and information that matters to them the most.
-Users of digital collections might be members of an organisation, a local community, or niche researchers: all of which have different methods of discovery!
+The success of a digital collection relies on the target audience being able to easily discover, access, and engage with the stories, and information that matters the most to them.
+Users of Digital Collections might be members of an organisation, a local community, or niche researchers: all of whom have different methods of discovery!

-Filtered search functionality is a necessary feature for users that know exactly what they are trying to find – but what if a user simply wants to browse or explore your collection?
+The key to information discovery is a filtered and faceted search functionality for users that know exactly what they are trying to find – but what if a user simply wants to browse or explore your Collection?

 The State Library of South Australia (SLSA) implemented a collection showcase within their Digital Collections to emphasize the story of pioneer aviators, the Smith Brothers.
 SLSA created a dedicated static page that utilises many of Recollect’s discovery tools including a timeline, event items, object items, persona profiles, along with an information hub that connects all content relating to the Smith Brothers.